 4WDs need to take particular care for pedestrians, dogs and children within the Park, especially on the sand dunes where families walk and picnic.
 Locked gates, blocked walkways and signage must be complied with.

-Please remember to lower your tire pressure for sand driving and carry appropriate recovery equipment.
+Please remember to lower your tyre pressure for sand driving and carry appropriate recovery equipment.
 Vehicle recovery is your responsibility and cost.
 Take care of rising tides and avoid submerging your vehicle.

 All vehicles need to stay off regenerating sand dune and bushland areas.